Ontario Wilderness Leadership Symposium

-OWLS ’25 Announcement!
+OWLS 2026 Announcement!

 * Note: OWLS is a beginner-friendly symposium, welcoming people of all experience levels!
-No prior experience in canoe tripping, nor any specific theoretical knowledge, is required in order to participate.
+No prior experience in canoe tripping, camping, nor any specific theoretical knowledge, is required in order to participate.

-The Ontario Wilderness Leadership Symposium is a unique event designed to support the development and leadership of young or early-career outdoor educators, including wilderness guides, teachers, camp staff, and canoe trip leaders.
+The Ontario Wilderness Leadership Symposium is a unique event designed to support the development and leadership of outdoor educators, including wilderness guides, teachers, camp staff, and canoe trip leaders.
 Starting from the understanding that all education, at its core, is about building good people, OWLS looks beyond the “hard skills” of outdoor education work.
 Join a community of peers, along with experienced mentors, in this co-learning event and focus on the deeper questions that are rarely asked.
 Illuminating the often-murky waters of educational practice, OWLS will examine such questions as: what is outdoor education?
 How is the campfire a site of learning?
 Why are wilderness trips such potentially powerful experiences, and how do we ensure that they are for our students?

 Dates